10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 Willow Life Coaching and Counseling, LLC

-When a victim of emotional or narcissistic abuse seeks support, most want to help.
-While we have good intentions, our uninformed responses can significantly increase their suffering.
-Since we certainly don’t want to add to their distress, let’s explore ten unhelpful responses to avoid and discover better ways to respond.
+When a victim of emotional or narcissistic abuse seeks support, most people want to help.
+While we have good intentions, our uninformed Christian responses to narcissistic abuse can significantly increase their suffering.
+Since we certainly do not want to add to their distress, let us explore ten unhelpful responses to avoid and discover better ways to respond with insight and compassion.

 #1